frankcohen/ReflectionsOS/Devices/BlueFish/BlueFish_project_notes.md

 GPS passive antennas are less expensive and smaller in physical size than active antennas required by the GPS module.

+FCP boards for the gesture sensor are too expensive.

 ## Blue Fish Requirements

 1. Use the [LDO](https://www.digikey.com/en/products/detail/diodes-incorporated/AP2112K-3-3TRG1/4470746?s=N4IgTCBcDaIAQEEAKYCMqwGkC0BmAdLgCoBKA4qiALoC%2BQA) from the Adafruit Feather ESP32-S3.